Do you have a great idea? Super! How sure are you that it will be picked up by millions of others? You do research!

 Unless you are speaking with an expert in the field who happens to build products, you should not ask users what to build.
 Your customers probably don’t have time and the right expertise to help you design the product for you!

-Instead of asking users what to build, try to see the problem from their point of view and perceive what they think is problematic.
+Instead of asking users what to build, try to see the problem from their point of view, and perceive what they think is problematic.
 In return, this understanding helps you develop empathy for the users which shields you from deviating from your primary goal, that is, to serve your customers.

 Picking a proper research topic is imperative.
 The ideal research topic should not be vague and rely on too many variants.
 The questions such as “I want to know how much people will pay me for my product,” although alluring in essence, might not lead to any tangible results.

 Choosing the right research topic leads to understanding what a particular group of people is doing and why they are doing it.
 The research should reflect upon a large group of people’s problems, experiences, and learnings.
-In return, the findings will bulletproof the product team from their own biases which are often the case for failure.
+In return, the findings will bulletproof the product team from their own biases which are often the cause for failure.

 Imagine you are asking 100 people about their problems and find a repeating pattern amongst their inputs.
 This level of understanding of the users’ pain automatically puts you in a unique position to be the right candidate to solve the problem and consequently lead to a successful business.